Skip to main content

 featuresControls optional SDK behaviours: tokensPagination, balanceStreaming, and shouldAllowGA4.
 See the types reference.

-• autoDetect is a prop on <TrustwareProvider> itself.
+• autoDetect is a prop on <TrustwareProvider> that triggers wallet detection on mount.
 Defaults to true.
-Set autoDetect={false} when you pass your own wallet (see host wallet) so the SDK doesn’t run wallet discovery alongside your wallet state.
+Set autoDetect={false} when passing your own wallet (see host wallet) to avoid duplicate discovery.

 Lifecycle callbacks